 As a hosting solution, WordPress.com is secure.
 They don’t reference much on their website about security, but after Googling around, it’s clear they do have free SSL certificates, making WordPress.com ostensibly safe.

 WordPress.org has no support!
 Remember, this is the job of your web host.
 So make sure you choose a great host.

-Like other good web hosts, WordPress.com has their support team that is there to help you with technical issues.
+Like other good web hosts, WordPress.com has a support team that is there to help you with technical issues.